 Like every major technological innovation, digital marketing will benefit from AI in numerous ways, so it’s important for CMOs to understand how AI might impact audience research, operational efficiency, and data analysis for their team.

-There are two primary ways that AI will assist content marketing in 2023 and long term: machine learning and automation.
+There are two primary ways that AI will assist content marketing in 2025 and in the long term: machine learning and automation.

 AI Propels Automation